-City of Pell City Water Works 1905 First Avenue North \ Pell City, Alabama 35125 PWS ID #0001204
+City of Pell City Water Works 1905 First Avenue North Pell City, Alabama 35125 PWSID #0001204

-2019 Annual Drinking Water Quality Report
+2023 Annual Drinking Water Quality Report (For the 2022 Drinking Water Period)

 The U.S. Environmental Protection Agency (EPA) wants you to know:

 In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amounts of certain contaminants in water provided by public water systems.
 Food and Drug Administration regulations establish limits for contaminants in bottled water that must provide the same protection for public health.
 All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.